8.2

 Durability

-For such an incredibly lightweight and flexible shoe, the durability of the Nike Free RN (particularly the 2018 model) is often praised by users as being surprisingly good.
-My pair showed no signs of undue wear after the Lisbon trip.
+For such a lightweight shoe, the durability of the Nike Free RN (especially the 2018 model) is often praised by users as being surprisingly good.
 The knit upper is resilient enough for its intended light use.
-The main area where wear will eventually show, as expected with a minimalist design, is the outsole.
-Because it's mostly exposed foam with minimal rubber reinforcement, extensive and continuous use on very abrasive concrete surfaces will lead to it wearing down faster than a traditional sneaker with a full rubber outsole.
-However, for its intended purpose as a packable, flexible shoe for light to moderate activity and travel, it lasts reasonably well.
-To keep them in good shape, gentle hand washing and air drying is recommended; machine washing might stretch or damage the delicate knit over time.
+The main place you'll see wear is the outsole.
+Because it's mostly exposed foam, constant use on abrasive concrete will wear it down faster than a shoe with full rubber coverage.
+But for its role as a packable, flexible shoe for light travel activity, it lasts well.
+I'd recommend hand washing to protect the delicate knit.

 Packability

-This is where the Nike Free RN 5.0 is an undisputed champion and why it’s a legend among one-bag travelers.
-As Nike's own marketing for some versions stated, "The packable design makes the shoe easy to stuff into your bag."
-This is no exaggeration.
-I was able to flatten them and slide them into the side water bottle pocket of my Tom Bihn Synik 30 daypack.
+This is where the Nike Free RN 5.0 is an undisputed champion.
+It squashes down to almost nothing.
+It can be flattened and slid into the side water bottle pocket of a daypack.
 They take up less space than a rolled-up t-shirt.
-This makes them a perfect secondary shoe for travel, a comfortable option for long flights (easy to slip on and off), or even a primary shoe for dedicated minimalist travelers who value space and weight savings above all else.
-You could easily pack these AND a more robust primary walking shoe without any significant impact on your luggage capacity.
+This functions as a perfect secondary shoe for travel, or even a primary shoe for dedicated minimalist travelers who value space and weight savings above all else.

 Functionality

-The Nike Free RN 5.0 is functionally designed to maximize natural foot movement and provide ultimate packability.
-The deep flex grooves in the sole allow for exceptional foot articulation, closely mimicking the sensation of being barefoot.
-Its lightweight and highly breathable nature make it ideal for warmer climates, like the pleasant 75°F spring weather I experienced in Lisbon, or for keeping your feet cool during light workouts.
-Some versions even feature a collapsible heel section, allowing them to be conveniently worn as slip-on mules – super handy for quick trips out of a hostel room, padding around an Airbnb, or for effortless airport security transitions.
-They are well-suited for light runs (up to 5k as one user on r/onebag suggested they needed), hotel gym sessions, or as an everyday casual shoe for those who are already comfortable with minimal footwear.
-They are not designed for technical trails, very cold or wet conditions, or for individuals requiring significant arch support or underfoot cushioning.
+Functionally, the Nike Free RN 5.0 is designed to maximize natural foot movement and provide ultimate packability.
+The deep flex grooves in the sole allow your foot to move naturally, almost like being barefoot.
+Its lightweight and highly breathable nature work well for warmer climates or for keeping your feet cool during light workouts.
+Some versions even have a collapsible heel, so you can wear them as a slip-on mule—super handy for quick trips out of a hostel room or for easy airport security transitions.
+They are not designed for technical trails, cold weather, or for people who need a lot of arch support.

 Value